Wormholes with Ends of the World: Most general wormholes

 Let us consider a more complicated example drawn in \eqref{fig:mixedworm}.
 It computes the inner product between blocks with index structures

 The first block only has bulk index contractions, so there is no associated factor; the second block has two boundary index contractions, namely the repeated indices $M$ and $N$.
-Using the conventions of \cite{NT22}, which we reviewed in Section~\ref{sec:BCFT_preliminaries}, each repeated lower boundary index must be contracted with an inverse ``metric" $1/\sqrt{g_ag_b}$, which is just $1/g_a$ in this case.
+Using the conventions of \cite{NT22}, which we reviewed in Section~\ref{sec:BCFT_preliminaries}, each repeated lower boundary index must be contracted with an inverse ``metric" $\mathfrak{g}^{IJ}=\delta_{IJ}/\sqrt{g_ag_b}$ (for $I=J\in\mathcal{H}_{\rm open}^{(ab)}$), which gives a factor of $1/g_a$ in this case.
 The resulting expression should therefore be proportional to $1/g_a^2$.
 Applying the topological formula to \eqref{fig:mixedworm} exactly reproduces this dependence.